 At least once a year, usually during the 3rd quarter, donors have chosen to give annually to replenish our Scholarship Fund.
 Scholarship recipients for the school year are announced in December during the Tucson Jazz Institute Winter Concert.
 This event also serves as a platform for the Foundation to thank its donors.

-Other donors have opted to additionally support travel expenses to jazz festival competitions and conferences.
+Other donors have opted to additionally support travel expenses to jazz festival competitions and jazz education conferences.
 These usually occur in the spring.

 And others have sponsored individual students (full school year and travel expenses) and guest artists for clinics, performances, and recording residencies.
 The knowledge the guest artists share is valuable and practical in the technical and personal development of our young musicians.
 And almost always, the general public is invited to witness the magic and experience the ‘energy.’